-We will therefore develop a coherent layout and parameter set based on expected performance specifications of the key components.
-We will use this conceptual design to verify and optimise the luminosity that the collider can achieve, the conditions to which the physics detectors will be explosed and the impact of the whole complex on the environnement, in particular with respect to energy consumption and radiation.
+The first goal of this project is to develop a coherent layout and parameter set based on expected performance specifications of the key components.
+We will use this conceptual design to verify and optimise the luminosity that the collider can achieve, the conditions to which the physics detectors will be exposed and the impact of the whole complex on the environment, in particular with respect to energy consumption and radiation effects.